Message from the Vice President

 Consult the LCU Catalog for all academic policy information including, but not limited to: academic probation, standards, suspension and suspension appeal procedure, class adds or drops, grade appeal, etc. For additional questions, students should contact their instructor, academic advisor, the registrar, or the appropriate academic dean.

 All course textbooks can be purchased online through our Virtual Bookstore.
-Additionally, some course packets are available in the Chap Store located on campus in the Mabee Student Life Building (SUB).
+Additionally, some textbooks are available in the Chap Store located on campus in the Mabee Student Life Building (SUB).
 LCU student accounts may be used to purchase books and course materials.
-Book buy-back will occur for two days on campus at the end of each semester.
-Extended buy back is available online 24/7.
+Book buy-back will occur the week of finals in the Chap Store.
 For further questions, please call the LCU Chap Store at 806.720.7526.

 The purpose of LCU Career Services is to provide the tools and advising necessary for students and alumni to succeed in their career endeavors.
 Services include career resources, interview and resume preparation, one-on-one advising appointments, career assessment testing, and career development events such as career fairs, etiquette dinners, and workshops.
 The Career Services Office is located in the Cardwell Welcome Center.
 For additional information, go to Career Services.